 The Golden Corridor, which includes northwest suburbs like Rolling Meadows, Hoffman Estates, and Palatine, is one of the most vibrant and affluent areas of Chicagoland.
 Small family-owned businesses, like restaurant franchises and car dealerships, dominate the economic landscape here.
 If divorce affects these families, and it often does, there are some unique issues to work through.

-The diligent Rolling Meadows high net worth divorce attorneys at the Law Offices of Martin Delaney pay close attention to details in these situations.
+The diligent Rolling Meadows high net worth divorce attorneys at Andrea Heckman Law pay close attention to details in these situations.
 At the same time, we never lose sight of the big picture, which involves the protection of your legal and financial rights.
 So, we simply make a commitment to give our best effort, and our best attitude, every time we work on your case.

 Under Illinois law, marital property must be divided equitably upon divorce.
 The general classification rule is that assets or debts acquired before the marriage are nonmarital property, and everything else is marital property.
 This rule is deceptively simple, especially in high net worth divorce situations.